Weizhe-Chen/attentive_kernels/README.md

 # Getting Started

-This repository depends on [PyPolo](https://github.com/Weizhe-Chen/pypolo) -- an Informative Planning and Uncertainty-Aware Learning Python library -- that does all the heavy lifting.
+This repository depends on [PyPolo](https://github.com/Weizhe-Chen/pypolo) -- a Python library for Robotic Information Gathering -- that does all the heavy lifting.
 There is no extra requirements after installing PyPolo.

 ## Create a virtual environment and install PyPolo